olcf/AlphaFold_on_Summit/README.md

 ## Intro

-Basic example of running AlphaFold on Summit, utilizing the pre-built Singularity container.
+Basic example of running AlphaFold2 on Summit, utilizing the pre-built Singularity container.

 NOTE: This assumes you have access to the OLCF's Summit Supercomputer.